benjaminrosenbaum/choicescript_tools/README.md

 ## playthroughs.rb

+This allows you to collect data on multiple randomtest playthroughs, find interesting variations, and then read the entire playthrough for that case.

+(Warning: it can take a very long time to go through the default 50000 runs, and potentially take up a vast amount of space on your hard disk.
+For a complex game, you might want to let it run overnight.)

+To use:

-First, modify the file to point at your own development and choicescript directories.
+First, modify this script file to point at your own development and choicescript directories.

 Then run `./playthroughs.rb --gen`